 The work of the Coordinator focuses inter alia on cooperation in science and research, current social policy issues such as demographic trends and the influence of the new media, as well as contacts to Jewish organizations.

 The office of Coordinator of German-American Cooperation was created in 1981 in an initially parallel manner in Germany and the United States.
-On the German side, the office has so far been performed by former Minister of State Hildegard Hamm-Brücher, the former German Ambassador in Washington and former State Secretary Bernd von Staden, the Munich political scientist Professor Werner Weidenfeld, Karsten D. Voigt, former foreign policy spokesman of the SPD Parliamentary Group in the German Bundestag, and Hans-Ulrich Klose, Member of the German Bundestag.
+On the German side, the office has so far been performed by former Minister of State Hildegard Hamm-Brücher, the former German Ambassador in Washington and former State Secretary Bernd von Staden, the Munich political scientist Professor Werner Weidenfeld, Karsten D. Voigt, former foreign policy spokesman of the SPD Parliamentary Group in the German Bundestag, and Hans-Ulrich Klose, former Member of the German Bundestag.

 The Coordinator for Transatlantic Cooperation can be reached in the Federal Foreign Office as follows:

 Postal address: Coordinator for Transatlantic Cooperation,

 Speech by Harald Leibrecht, Coordinator for Transatlantic Cooperation at the Federal Foreign Office, 16 February 2012: “Germany’s Energy Concept – An Industrial Country’s Transition Towards Renewable Energies”

 - Speech by Harald Leibrecht, Coordinator for Transatlantic Cooperation, held at the German-American Center/James F. Byrnes Institute, Stuttgart, on 5 December 2011